dorneanu/roam/content/books/stolen_focus.md

 > drift, and slowly, unconsciously, make sense of your life.

-#### 90 {#90}

-> Secondly, when your mind wanders, it starts to make new connections between
-> things – which often produces a solution to your problems.

-#### 91 {#91}

-> Thirdly, during mind-wandering, your mind will – Nathan said – engage in ‘mental
-> time-travel’, where it roams over the past and tries to predict the future.
-> Freed from the pressures of thinking narrowly about what’s right in front of
-> you, your mind will start to think about what might come next – and so it will
-> help to prepare you for it.

-#### 91 {#91}
+#### Mind-wandering promotes creativity: {#mind-wandering-promotes-creativity}

 > ‘Creativity is not [where you create] some new thing that’s emerged from your
 > brain,’ Nathan told me.
 ‘It’s a new association between two things that were
-> already there.’
-Mind-wandering allows ‘more extended trains of thought to
+> already there.’ \*Mind-wandering allows ‘more extended trains of thought to
-> unfold, which allows for more associations to be made.’
+> unfold, which allows for more associations to be made.\*’

-link zu other defs of creativiyy

-#### 92 {#92}

-> All this frenetic digital interruption is ‘pulling our attention away from our
-> thoughts’, and ‘suppressing your default mode network… I think we’re almost in
-> this constant stimulus-driven, stimulus-bound environment, moving from one
-> distraction to the next.’
-If you don’t remove yourself from that, it will
-> ‘suppress whatever train of thought you had’.

-#### 92 {#92}
+#### Crisis of lost mind-wandering {#crisis-of-lost-mind-wandering}

-> So we aren’t just facing a crisis of lost spotlight focus – we are facing a
+> So we aren’t just facing a crisis of lost spotlight focus – we are facing a crisis of lost
-> crisis of lost mind-wandering.
+> mind-wandering.

-#### 92 {#92}
+#### Constant skimming {#constant-skimming}

+We either focus nor mind-wander. we're constanstly skimming:

-> how we spend our time rapidly switching between tasks, and I realised that in
+> how we spend our time rapidly switching between tasks, and I realised that in our current
-> our current culture, most of the time we’re not focusing, but we’re not
+> culture, most of the time we’re not focusing, but we’re not mind-wandering either.
+We’re
-> mind-wandering either.
-We’re constantly skimming, in an unsatisfying whirr.
+> constantly skimming, in an unsatisfying whirr.

 ### 6 Cause Six: The Rise of Technology That Can Track and Manipulate You (Part One) {#6-cause-six-the-rise-of-technology-that-can-track-and-manipulate-you--part-one}